Observe the sniffing behavior of different primate species at a rescue center in Vietnam.

 We live in a world filled with information and cues that help us pick what food to eat and find familiar individuals.
 By studying primate behavior and ecology we can make inferences about how certain morphologies evolved to suit certain environments and what that means for human evolution.

-I am seeking two students to participate in field-based research in Southeast Asia in the Summer of 2020 while preparing during the Spring 2020 semester.
+I am seeking two students to participate in field-based research in Southeast Asia in the Summer of 2021 while preparing during the Fall and Spring semesters.
 The students will observe the sniffing behavior of different primate species at a rescue center in Vietnam.
 Travel, visas, and local food and accommodations are covered.
 Students will be responsible for personal gear, such as boots, backpacks, and needed vaccinations.

 Students will have the chance to create and present a conference poster and they will be included in the writing of any scientific publications that result from data collected.

 |Length of commitment||Longer than a semester (6-9 months)|

 |Start time ||Fall, Spring, Summer|

 Once you begin the digital badge series, you will have access to all the necessary activities and instructions.
 Your mentor has indicated they would like you to also complete the specific preparation activities below.
 Please reference this when you get to Step 2 of the Preparation Phase.